-ASFII has gone solar!
-Last March 2022, ASFII has started using solar energy after the installation of its solar energy facility in its General Santos Plant.
-It is now equipped kWP 600 solar power with a system installed by Total Energies.
-The approximate 800 MWh of electricity generated by the system each year will reduce carbon by over 4,100 tons emissions annually, equivalent to taking more than 800 cars off the road.
+ASFII's General Santos plant is now equipped with a 600 kWp solar power system installed by TotalEnergies.
+The approximate 800 MWh of electricity generated by the system each year will reduce carbon emissions by over 4,100 tons annually, equivalent to taking more than 800 cars off the road.
+In addition to reducing the carbon footprint, ASFII will be able to increase cost savings with the clean energy produced by system for 20 years without any upfront investments.